 I crossed the finish line with an official time of 24:23 (7:51 pace), and won my age group.
 I didn’t realize I’d won until my BRF Susan texted me later that morning to tell me.

 Once I finished, I walked over to the church to grab a water bottle and saw Joseph who had finished in 19:53 (6:24 pace) and placed second in his age group.
-I returned to the race to watch for the rest of our group to finish, and snapped these pictures as they crossed the finish line.
+I returned to the race to watch for the rest of our group to finish.

 Looks like the pilgrim finally got the turkey!